xrdocs/cloud-scale-networking/_tutorials/2017-08-03-understanding-ncs5500-resources-s01e02.md

 </pre>
 </div>

-Estimated Max Entries (and the Current Usage percentage derived from it) are only estimation provided by the Forwarding ASIC based on the current prefix-length distribution.
-It's not always linear and should always be taken with a grain of salt.
+Estimated Max Entries (and the Current Usage percentage derived from it) are only estimations provided by the Forwarding ASIC based on the current memory occupation and prefix distribution.
+It's not always linear and should  be taken with a grain of salt.
 {: .notice--info}

 On base line cards running **Internet-optimized** profile, /32 routes are going to LPM: